d0x7/meta/README.md

 ✨ Common application metadata for use with go build and ldflags

+This repository has been forked and modified from [joshdk/meta](https://github.com/joshdk/meta).

 ## Motivations

 The Go toolchain has a feature where you can specify the value for a named